AlphaleafTech/corejavareview/instructions/part_2_instructions.md

 ## 📑`counting`
-Given the randomly generated number between `10 ~ 34`, print numbers from 0 to the generated random number `a`.
+Given an integer variable `a` that contains randomly generated number between `10 ~ 34`, print numbers from 0 to the `a` inclusive.
+Make sure that output format is exactly the same as the following sample output:

 **Sample Output:**
 ```text